ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-1-1.md

-Chapter 1: Introduction: Defining the Relentless Pursuit of Performance and Its Benefits
+Defining the Relentless Pursuit of Performance and Its Benefits
 ========================================================================================

 The relentless pursuit of performance is a mindset and approach that involves continuously striving for improvement in all areas of business performance.
 In this chapter, we will define the concept of the relentless pursuit of performance and explore the benefits of adopting this approach.